Mini-Game > Actual Game

 The original Lufia was a garbage heap, and Lufia II doesn’t try to fix the original problems, particularly the conglomeration of fetch quests masquerading as a main storyline.
 It is better though!

 Each dungeon now has a puzzle element, very reminiscent of a Legend of Zelda, where you have to push, pull, and place things in the environment to open up passages to bosses.
-So while you might not have much emotional drive to slug your way through fetch quest #71 due to lack of character development, you will get the personal satisfaction of solving some very neat puzzles.
+So while you might not have much emotional drive to slug your way through fetch quest #71, you will get the personal satisfaction of solving some very neat puzzles.

 Then of course, the ANCIENT CAVE.